 A posted worker is defined under Article 2 of Directive 96/71/EC concerning the posting of workers in the framework of the provision of services as: “a worker who, for a limited period, carries out his work in the territory of a Member State other than the State in which he normally works”.

 On a legal note, it is first necessary to understand the jurisdiction that will govern the work contract of the posted employee, together with the documentation required to carry out the posting in good order.
 Over the years, primary and secondary sources of EU law have provided the appropriate instructions to comply with the various obligations.
-All EU Member States, EEA countries and Switzerland have aligned themselves with these regulations and directives, which will be explained below.
+All EU Member States, EEA countries and Switzerland have aligned themselves with these regulations and directives on the posting of workers, which will be explained below.

 Jurisdiction to be applied to the posted worker’s contract

 According to Article 3 of Regulation (EC) No. 593/2008 on the law applicable to contractual obligations, the parties to the contract may freely choose the jurisdiction under which the contract is to be drafted.
 However, Directive 96/71/EC permits the non-application of certain parts of the latter in order to facilitate the employee.
 In fact, the aforementioned directive allows the application of the most favourable norms, with the aim of protecting the employee, regardless the chosen jurisdiction when drafting the contract.
 Hence, the Directive, which has been transposed by all the Member States, with which the EEA countries and Switzerland have also aligned, has the power to deform the jurisdiction of the contract in favour of the employee.